• Home

 Treatment Options

-• Cone biopsy or LOOP Excision to remove only the affected area
+• Cone biopsy or LOOP excision to remove only the affected area

-Where suitable, surgery may be performed using robotic surgery or minimally invasive techniques, such as laparoscopy, for faster recovery.
+Where suitable, surgery may be performed using robotic or minimally invasive techniques, such as laparoscopy, for faster recovery.

-Why Choose Dr. Otify
+Why Choose Dr Otify

 Next Step